Benzene immissions

 Benzene is primarily produced through the burning and evaporation of engine fuels and combustibles.
 The main sources are motorised transport, filling stations, furnaces and heating systems, and tobacco smoke.

 In the past few years, benzene immissions have decreased, primarily as a result of the reduction of the maximum permissible benzene content in engine fuels and vapour recovery at filling stations and tank depots.
-Nonetheless, the present-day level of benzene pollution is too high and represents a cancer risk for the population that is greater than the tolerable level specified by the Federal Commission for Air Hygiene.
-Emissions from combustion processes and the evaporation of fuels and combustibles therefore have to be further reduced.
+Since benzene is a carcinogenic pollutant that is problematic even at very low concentrations, it is necessary to further reduce emissions from combustion processes and the evaporation of fuels.

 - Related indicators